apache/arrow/docs/source/developers/docker.rst

     archery docker run conda-python

     # since the image is properly built with the first command, there is no
-    # need to rebuild it, so manually disable the build phase to spare the
+    # need to rebuild it, so manually disable the pull and build phases to
-    # build time
+    # spare the some time
-    archery docker run --no-build conda-python
+    archery docker run --no-pull --no-build conda-python

 **Pass environment variables to the container:**